shrkwt/oxybypass/README.md

-# M3U8 Proxy Server
+# Oxybypass: Hls Proxy Server

-Welcome to the M3U8 Proxy Server!
+Welcome to the Hls Proxy Server!
 Tired of dealing with those pesky CORS errors when trying to stream your M3U8 files?
 Fear not, because our proxy server is here to save the day!

 ## 🎯 What This Project Does